 You will receive a notice to go to a biometrics appointment at your local Application Support Center (ASC).
 You may need to give biometrics, such as your fingerprints, photograph, and signature.
 USCIS uses your biometrics to check your identity and background for security information.

-If you pass your naturalization interview, you will receive an appointment notice to go to a naturalization ceremony.
-This is sometimes on the same day as your interview.
+If you pass your naturalization interview, you will receive an appointment notice to go to a naturalization ceremony to take the Oath of Allegiance.
 You will go to a ceremony with other people who are also becoming U.S. citizens.
-You will have to swear your loyalty to the U.S. government when you take the Oath of Allegiance.
+You will have to swear your loyalty to the U.S. government as part of your oath.

 Next: Learn about Form N-400